drefa06/bash_debug_test/README.md

 In the following we will treat this cases and also introduce the input argument parsing.

-#### General function
+#### local and global variable in function

-let's create a function that accept 1 input parameter, use local and global parameter (and modify them), print a value and return an other value. care that:
+Let's create a function that accept 1 input parameter, use local and global parameter (and modify them), print a value and return an other value. care that:
  - a local variable must be initialised with "local" keyword.
  - a local variable to function stays local even if you use the same name outside the function